 When she had too many children for a childminder to manage sanely, Creighton decided it was finally the right time to write that book.
 This took two years.
 A period she considers her apprenticeship.
 She is glad it will never be published though, like most first books shouldn’t.

-Creighton began to study creative writing, braving her fear of criticism by sending her work out there.
-She is published in many journals, such as: Litro, The Stinging Fly, Cyphers, Lampeter Review, Crannog, Southword journal, spontaneity.org, Honest Ulsterman, Banshee, and more.
+Creighton began to study creative writing and is now published in many journals, such as: Litro, The Stinging Fly, Cyphers, Lampeter Review, Crannog, Southword journal, spontaneity.org, Honest Ulsterman, Banshee, and more.

 Her work has been noted in a few competitions: Michael McLaverty Short Story Award, inaugural Seamus Heaney Award for New Writing, Cúirt New Writing Prize for Fiction, Fish Short Story Prize, Abroad Writers’ Conference Short-Short Story Award and the Gregory O’Donoghue Poetry Prize, mainly.